BGI-Qingdao/stlfr2supernova_pipeline/README.md

 ## <a name=contact>Contact</a>

 - please contact guolidong@genomics.cn
-- or please raise an issue in github.
+- or please creat an issue in github.

 ## <a name=appendix>Appendix</a>